 We're pleased to accept applications prepared in any of the formats described below.
 Applicants should use the method most convenient for them.
 However, applicants who wish to use a credit card to pay for the application fee must use one of the online application options.

 Hardcopy Applications are available by request or by downloading the application in pdf format.
 You will need Acrobat Reader (Version 6.0 or higher will work best).
 The application fee must be included in the form of a check or money order (see above), or our fee waiver approval, as the case may be.

-Online Applications can be submitted via CollegeNet or LSAC's individual e-app at http://lsac.org.
+Online Applications can be submitted via CollegeNet or via LSAC in combination with LSAC's Credential Assembly Service.

-You may also use the Credential Assembly Service of LSAC.
-It is intended to save you time and money if you wish to apply to a number of U.S., Canadian or Australian graduate law degree programs.
+The Credential Assembly Service of LSAC is intended to save you time and money if you wish to apply to a number of U.S., Canadian or Australian graduate law degree programs.
 You will only need to obtain your transcripts and other required credentials once in order to make them available for all of your applications.
-For a registration fee of $75 (U.S.) plus $16 per law school, LSAC will collect and distribute your university records and TOEFL scores.
+For a registration fee of $75 (U.S.) plus $25 per law school, LSAC will collect and distribute your university records and TOEFL scores.
 You may additionally choose to have your non-American university credentials evaluated and authenticated by LSAC.
 You will be able to use these services to apply to participating U.S. and Canadian law schools for a period of five years.
 For additional information about this service, go to http://lsac.org/llm/default.asp.
-Please note that you must still complete our application and submit the application fee of $75.

 The completed application and all supporting materials must reach us between October and the end of January preceding the academic year for which admission is sought.
 Applications will be reviewed only when they are complete.
 It is the applicant's responsibility to ensure that the application is complete.
 All applications which are ready for review by the end of January will have equal chances for admission; thereafter, admissions decisions are made on a rolling basis.
 Applicants will receive notice of decision by late March or early April.